luisrojas17/spring-boot-with-apache-kafka/products-producer-section-6/README.md

-# products-producer-section-6

 This repository contains Microservice application which exposes REST endpoint to create products and produce events to Kafka topic.

 On the other hand, the Microservices application depends on Kafka brokers and Kafka topic.
 So, when the application starts it will create Kafka topic called "products-created-topic".
 The Kafka Brokers configuration is defined into "com.acme.common.config.kafka.KafkaConfig" class which defines three Kafka brokers.

-## How to run the application
+## How to Run the Application
 **Note: [You have to start Kafka containers before starting application.](#How-to-Start-Kafka-Containers)**

 To start the application from command line you can use next commands: